 Here’s the deal.
 Let’s say you started charging 25 hourly and you had a growing list of satisfied customers.
 Now every time you want to raise your rate you’ll have to tell them that you’ve raised your prices.
 That doesn’t always go over too well, especially if you raise them quite often.
 By pricing your jobs flat rate, you can raise your price at any time and you never have to tell your customers that you are raising your prices.
 It’s a beautiful thing really and it works perfectly.

-If you need help with your pricing I highly suggest you purchase my Handyman Price List.
+If you need help with your pricing I highly suggest you check out the.
 It will definitely help you get your pricing straightened out and move you from hourly to flat rate so you can really start making some good money in this business.